Matt Wallner Preview, Player Props: Twins vs. Rockies

-On Saturday, Matt Wallner (batting .300 in his past 10 games) and the Minnesota Twins play the Colorado Rockies, whose starting pitcher will be Matt Koch.
-First pitch is at 8:10 PM ET.
+On Sunday, Matt Wallner (hitting .323 in his past 10 games) and the Minnesota Twins play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Athletics.
+In his last appearance, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Rockies.

 Sportsbook Promo Codes